sky-guide/backend-test/README.md

 ## Overview

 Cognitive Imperative is a system provided by a company that allows editors of a CMS to create versions of a particular page and schedule them to go live at certain times.
-There is a requirement that the list view of a certain page should be filtered based on certain rules.
+There is a requirement that the list view of a given page should be filtered based on certain rules.